 And now I find myself as an active part of a movement – a movement to erase the negative stigma associated with mental health and mental wellness.
 With me, it started five years ago when Freedom High School, where I currently work as the director of school counseling, started to tackle this topic.
 Our school staff, from the top down, has emphasized mental wellness with our students, staff and parents.
 We do not shy away from the topic and we have normalized the conversation of mental health and wellness.
 Our school is passionate and proud of our wellness initiatives and I know we are making a difference in our community.

 Which brings me to this year, my 19th year in the school counseling profession.
 Mic drop, people.
 We have a game changer.

-This spring, Freedom High School was one of eight schools in the country selected to be trained as instructors for teen Mental Health First Aid (tMHFA) by the National Council for Behavioral Health, in partnership with Born This Way Foundation.
+This spring, Freedom High School was one of eight schools in the country selected to be trained as instructors for teen Mental Health First Aid (tMHFA) by the National Council for Mental Wellbeing, in partnership with Born This Way Foundation.
 I have never felt so much professional pride and promise in my career.
 We trained almost 550 10th graders in tMHFA this spring.
 From the last day of training at the end of April to the last day of school in early June, nine students who were having a mental health crisis were referred to a trusted adult by 10th graders who had been trained in tMHFA.
 School counselors conducted nine suicide screenings within that amount of time and nine students were linked with additional resources to help them moving forward.